Nickanda/cs2620-final-project/journal.md

 ![model_sizes](images/model_sizes.png)

 The above shows some state of the art model sizes, which are in the trillions of parameters from several large companies in the U.S. and China.
-Training a 1 trillion parameter model consumes enough electricity to power 20K American homes [Epoch AI].
+Training a 1 trillion parameter model consumes enough electricity to power 20K American homes ([Epoch AI](https://epoch.ai/gradient-updates/how-much-energy-does-chatgpt-use)).
 Each model also costs at least hundreds of millions of dollars to train--we don't want to be midway training a model and encounter an issue that is unrecoverable i.e., we don't want to have to start over from scratch.

 ![scaling_laws](images/scaling_laws.png)
-People are building large models because they believe in neural network scaling laws which describe how model loss (a measure of their performance and fit to training data) moothly decreases with increased parameters and compute.
+People are building large models because they believe in neural network scaling laws which describe how model loss (a measure of their performance and fit to training data) smoothly decreases with increased parameters and compute.
 This finding has led to the creation of increasingly large “foundation” models (above, described earlier).

 ![scale_capabilities](images/scale_capabilities.png)

 There has been evidence that lower loss actually leads to real-world gains in capabilities like in the above.
 Claims that such models, trained with increasing numbers of floating point operations (FLOPs) are more capable are backed up by empirical observations.
 Oftentimes people claim these new skills are "emergent" where they suddenly can come to existence at a certain scale--a certain amount of compute, model size in parameter count, and data exposure during training.
-For instance, here is an excerpted figure from an early work in this space showing increased performance at modular arithmetic, phonetic transliteration, unscrambling words, and question-answering in Persian.
-This increase in model size has brought a surge in computational demand and billion-dollar data center project--people in industry are training increasingly large models and they need distributed computing to do so.
+For instance, here is an excerpted figure from an early OpenAI work in this space showing increased performance at modular arithmetic, phonetic transliteration, unscrambling words, and question-answering in Persian.
+This increase in model size has brought a surge in computational demand and billion-dollar data center projects--people in industry are training increasingly large models and they need distributed computing to do so.

 These models cannot fit on a single device.
 They are so big that they must be trained across multiple GPUs, which each can be prone to failure.
 For instance, when Llama 3 was being trained, the team described a series of 419 unplanned interruptions occurring across 54 days (quite a high rate) because hardware, especially when running on maximum capacity for days to weeks or longer on end can break or become unreliable, as seen in the following Table from their paper:

 ![table5-llama](images/table5-llama.png)

-Already, models are several times as Llama 3 (the above), meaning they fit on even more hardware units.
+Already, models are several times of Llama 3 (described in the above), meaning they must fit on even more hardware units.
 Although hardware has also improved in the iterim, the fundamental issue of distributed training persists.
 Also, to be cost and energy efficient, these distributed, large training runs must be fault tolerant––they should be robust to any of the run’s devices failing at any point during training (possibly multiple times).

 ## Our Implementation